 Suncity Group also announced a special paid leave to its employees for the entirety of the current 15-day casino operations suspension period, with any leave between February 5 and 19 to not be deducted on annual leave or from workers’ salaries.

-The group headed by Alvin Chau has also purchased 400,000 face masks for its employees, with the Sunicty CEO starting in a video the group employed about 4,000 people.
+The group headed by Alvin Chau has also purchased 400,000 face masks for its employees, with the Suncity CEO starting in a video the group employed about 4,000 people.

 Both announcements were made after a Macau government-mandated 15-day suspension on all casino operations was enforced starting from midnight of February 5.